Header DO NOT EDIT

 In February 1983, Oklahoma Bancorporation, Inc was formed as a holding company.
 The holding company owns 100% of the stock in Oklahoma Bank and Trust Company, and in 1990 Oklahoma Bancorporation purchased the Custer County State Bank at Arapaho.
 This bank was merged into Oklahoma Bank and Trust Company making it a full-service branch, in 1999.
 This Arapaho branch now hosts a new facility at 115 South 10th Street and Highway 183 in Arapaho.
 It features a convenient drive-in and safe deposit boxes.

 To further provide the best in technology and service to Oklahoma Bank and Trust Company customers and the City of Clinton, a large two-story department store on Clinton’s main street was totally remodeled into a large state-of-the-art Financial and Investment Center.
-This attractive new downtown facility now houses the data processing, bookkeeping, operations and training center.
+This attractive new downtown facility now houses the operations, financial accounting, training center, Board of Director room, a CPA firm, and a law office.